Yoalgrin/easyappointments-interhop-portfolio/README.md

 You will need to perform the following steps to install the application on your server:

-* Make sure that your server has Apache/Nginx, PHP and MySQL installed.
+* Make sure that your server has Apache/Nginx, PHP (8.2+) and MySQL installed.
 * Create a new database (or use an existing one).
 * Copy the "easyappointments" source folder on your server.
 * Make sure that the "storage" directory is writable.
 * Rename the "config-sample.php" file to "config.php" and update its contents based on your environment.
-* Rename the "application/config/email-sample.php" file to "application/config/email.php" and update its contents based on your email credentials.
 * Open the browser on the Easy!Appointments URL and follow the installation guide.

 That's it!
 You can now use Easy!Appointments at your will.